Kayaking In Orlando (our top 5 Central Florida picks!)

 There is another launch site at Babb Landing at the Pioneer Village, just a short drive north of Steffee Landing.
 The Pioneer Village has parking, restrooms and a collection of historic buildings.

-There are parts of Shingle Creek that are not navigable but there is a two mile paddling trail where you can see lots of wildlife, including plenty of alligators and bird life.
+There are parts of Shingle Creek that are not navigable but there is a two mile paddling trail where you can see lots of wildlife, including plenty of alligators to kayak with and bird life.

 2: Indian River Lagoon, FL